Airspace Link raises $10M to make drones safer for both operators and communities – TechCrunch

 With the Series A funding, Healander says the goal is to integrate with as many transportation groups as possible.

-Founded in 2018 by Michael Healander, Daniel Bradshaw, and Ana Healander, the Detroit-based startup employs 20 full-time staff.
-The company says in a press release that it has partnerships with over 40 government agencies and municipalities in the United States.
+Founded in 2018 by Michael Healander, Daniel Bradshaw and Ana Healander, the Detroit-based startup employs 20 full-time staff.
+The company says in a press release that it has partnerships with more than 40 government agencies and municipalities in the United States.
 Going forward, the company is looking to expand to Australia and Canada.

 According to Healander, what distinguishes Airspace Link from the other competitors in the market is its integration with mapping tools used by municipal governments to provide information on ground-based risk.